solo-fsw/sosxr-unity-tinysynth/README.md

  Todo
  ------------
- * Cache sounds before they are played (avoids latency spikes)
+ - [ ] Cache sounds before they are played (avoids latency spikes)
- * Allow for playback of more than one effect at a time
+ - [ ] Add support for import/export as strings
- * Add support for import/export as strings
+ - [ ] Add Undo/redo history
- * Add Undo/redo history
+ - [ ] Mutations do not work yet
- * Mutations do not work yet
+ - [ ] Add locking of parameters when mutating
- * Add locking of parameters when mutating
+ - [ ] Improve Editor UI implementation (it's not very good)
- * Improve Editor UI implementation (it's not very good)
+ - [x] Allow for playback of more than one effect at a time